 15) Farro Breakfast Bowl

-Why pick this for breakfast: A farro breakfast bowl is like an answer for oatmeal breakfast bowls as it includes the chew and nuttiness that oats lack.
-Prepare a large quantity on Sunday and portion it out for the week.
+Why the Farro Breakfast Bowl belongs here: A farro breakfast bowl will be a response to the oatmeal breakfast bowls, as it has the chew and some nuttiness that oats lack, and it is good to make a big batch on Sunday and then portion out the bowls for the week.

-Swap: Quinoa has a faster cooking time (15 minutes) and has a greater protein content.
+Substitutes: Quinoa is faster to cook (in 15 minutes) and has more protein.
 Barley takes longer to cook, but has a similar chew to farro.

 16) White Bean Toast

 Replace: Mashed avocado for the beans is rather the more typical toast.
-Sun-dried tomatoes can also be added for a more complex taste to the bean mash.
+If you want, you can add sun-dried tomatoes to the bean mash to make it more complex.

 17) Mediterranean Breakfast Wrap

-Swap: use black beans (canned, drained) instead of eggs for a vegan option.
-Include a few thin slices of cucumber for some extra crunch.
+Swap: for a vegan option, use black beans (canned and drained) instead of eggs.
+Also, you can add a few thin slices of cucumber for extra crunch.

 18) Ricotta Toast

-Replace: Mascarpone with ricotta is richer, bordering on a dessert.
-Cottage cheese is viable, though it has a different texture (small curds instead of creamy).
+Replace: If you’re looking for something richer (almost dessert-like), mascarpone cheese is an excellent substitute for ricotta.
+Cottage cheese is certainly an option, though it has a different texture (small curds instead of creamy).

 19) Savory Yogurt Bowl

 Swap: Labneh for yogurt is richer and creamier.
-You can add grilled vegetables or roasted chickpeas on top for additional substance.
+You can also add grilled vegetables and roasted chickpeas on top for more filling options.

 20) Fruit And Cheese Plate

-Why choose this for breakfast: A cheese and fruit plate for breakfast may sound like a snack but believe me, it is quite possibly the most satisfying meal of the day.
+What Fruit And Cheese Plate gets you: A plate with cheese and fruit for breakfast may seem like a snack, but trust me, it is perhaps the most enjoyable meal of the day.
 The reason this combination works is the contrast of sweetness from the fruit and the acidity from the cheese.

-On your plate, place 1-2 ounces of a cheese that has a strong flavor (this could be manchego, aged cheddar, brie or blue), sliced fresh fruit (this could be grapes, an apple, a pear, or figs if in season), a small handful of unsalted nuts (almonds or walnuts), and a few whole grain crackers or a slice of bread with seeds.
-If you prefer savory options, drizzle some honey over the cheese and add a couple of olives.
-The variety is the point; each bite is a new experience.
-Combine with an intense coffee.
+On your plate, place 1–2 ounces of a strongly flavored cheese (this could be manchego, aged cheddar, brie, or blue), sliced fresh fruit (this could be grapes, an apple, a pear, or figs if in season), a small handful of unsalted nuts (almonds or walnuts), and a few whole grain crackers or a slice of seeded bread.

-For a more filling option, add cured meat (prosciutto, salami).
-An elegant variation is goat cheese with honey and fresh thyme.
+Suggestion: consider adding cured meats such as prosciutto or salami for a more filling option.
+An elegant variation includes goat cheese paired with honey and fresh thyme.

 21) Sardine Toast